TheThrd/Dotfiles-Topography/README.md

 For my cursor setup, use [hypr-dynamic-cursors](https://github.com/VirtCode/hypr-dynamic-cursors) Note that this is not maintained or created by me, so all instructions should be followed from there.

+## One last thing
+My sddm theme is currently not available as it is extremely janky (I just ripped apart one of the default themes and added my own style to it), use cosmic greeter or a different sddm theme (or even customise your own).
+I might? make a more permanent replacement, which I will add here maybe

 ## Thank you for using my dotfiles!
 The install process might have been difficult and bug-riden, but I will refine based on feedback given.